Aer Lingus: Second Ryanair takeover bid (2008/2009)

 On 1 December 2008, Ryanair launched a second takeover bid of Aer Lingus, making an all-cash offer of €748 million (£619M; US$950M).
-The €1.40 offer was a 28% premium on the average closing price of Aer Lingus stock during the 30 days to 28 November 28 (€1.09), but half what Ryanair had offered in 2006.
+The €1.40 offer was a 28% premium on the average closing price of Aer Lingus stock during the 30 days to the 28 November (€1.09), but half what Ryanair had offered in 2006.
 Ryanair said, "Aer Lingus, as a small, stand-alone, regional airline has been marginalised and bypassed as most other EU flag carriers consolidate."
 The two airlines would operate separately and Ryanair claimed that it would double the Aer Lingus short-haul fleet from 33 to 66 and create 1,000 new jobs.
 The Aer Lingus Board rejected the offer and advised its shareholders to take no action.
 The offer was eventually rejected by a majority of the other shareholders.
 It was the second failed attempt by Michael O'Leary to take over the national flag carrier.
 Ryanair initially left the offer open to Aer Lingus until it withdrew the bid on 28 January 2009.
 The Irish Government slammed O'Leary's offer as "undervaluing the airline" and stated that a Ryanair takeover would have a "significant negative impact" on competition in the industry and on the Irish consumer.
 Ryanair repeatedly stated that another bid was unlikely, but it kept a stake in Aer Lingus, prompting an investigation by competition regulators in the UK.

 In June 2009, Aer Lingus re-branded its Premier Class to the new Business Class.